11 Mouthwatering Winter Recipes

 8. Easy Thai Coconut Chicken

-This paleo-friendly recipe mixes chicken and cooked vegetables and is flexible for substitutes.
+This paleo-friendly winter recipe mixes chicken and cooked vegetables and is flexible for substitutes.

 9. Dairy-Free, Sugar-Free Homemade Hot Chocolate